svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

 ## Exploring PLS-models

 All plots available for PLS results are also available for PLS model.
-Similar to PCA and MLR, the plots are group plots, showing values for each type of result available in the model (calibration, cross-validation and test-set validation) and discriminate the results using colors.
+Similar to PCA and MLR, the plots are group plots, they show values for each type of result available in the model (calibration, cross-validation and test-set validation) and discriminate the results using colors.

 ```matlab
 m = mdapls(Xc, yc, 5, 'Scale', 'on', 'CV', {'full'}, 'TestSet', {Xt, yt});